dnndev/xmp-docs/localization.md

 ## Content Localization

 Content localization is a tricky issue.
 It is potentially more complicated when an application like XMod Pro does not have control over the data.
-To keep things as simple and flexible as possible, we have implemented the ability to use multiple forms and/or templates for this purpose.
-At run-time, XMod Pro will look to see if a form/template has been defined for the currently selected culture.
+To keep things as simple and flexible as possible, we have implemented the ability to use multiple forms and/or views for this purpose.
+At run-time, XMod Pro will look to see if a form or view has been defined for the currently selected culture.
 If found, that file will be loaded.
 If not, XMod Pro will load the 'default' file.

 This method has many benefits:

 1. You can avoid having to create Resource Files and use `[[Localize:keyName]]` tokens.
-2. You can create the forms/templates just as you do standard forms and templates
+2. You can create the forms and views just as you do standard forms and views.
 3. You have the opportunity to define distinct data commands for each culture.
 You could even write/read from distinct culture-specific database tables.
 4. You can have a completely different layout and even completely different controls for each culture.
 5. You can send notification emails to different addresses based on the culture.

 ### How It Works

-First, define the form/template that will be your 'default' or 'fallback' file using the tools within XMod Pro.
+First, define the form or view that will be your 'default' or 'fallback' file using the tools within XMod Pro.

-Second, either create another form/template from scratch or simply copy your form/template to act as a starting point.
+Second, either create another form or view from scratch or simply copy your existing one to act as a starting point.
 This second file must follow the following naming convention:

 ```
 BaseName.localeID
 ```

-Where _BaseName_ is the name of your 'default' form/template and _localeID_ is the ID of the culture (es-MX, fr-FR, en-GB, etc.)
+Where _BaseName_ is the name of your 'default' form or view and _localeID_ is the ID of the culture (es-MX, fr-FR, en-GB, etc.)

 So, for a form called "ContactUs", you might create the following forms: